rashmoni/rashmoni/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Selenium
-- 🌱 I’m currently learning handle comple web applications using Selenium
+- 🌱 I’m currently learning handle complex web applications using Selenium
 - 🤔 I’m also applying for Jobs and ready to take up opportunities
 - 💬 Ask me about Java, Selenium, TestNG, Maven, Jenkins, Automation Testing